erizov/Professor/semester_6/lecture_33_model_optimization/tensorrt/README.md

 ## Introduction

-Tensorrt is tensorrt is a fundamental algorithm.
+Tensorrt is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Tensorrt is essential for building performant and scalable applications.